denisigo/denisigo.github.io/_posts/2014-10-06-creating-network-radio-player-on-android.md

         onError("Error while decoding the stream: " + bytesDecoded);
         return;
     }
-    // Elsewhere we have decoded some real audio data, write it to audio track else {
+    // Otherwise we have decoded some real audio data, write it to audio track else {
         // If StreamPlayer just started we need to init AudioTrack.
         // We can't create it before since we have